-Google is reported to be working on Always On Display for its and Pixel XL.
+Google is reported to be working on Always On Display for its Pixel and Pixel XL.
 The latest feature might be introduced with the latest Android O update.

 The folks at XDA Developers have discovered a new code in the latest Android O Developer Preview 3 running on Google Pixel, which points towards a code known as “doze_always_on.”
 The report further highlights that the word “doze” is not meant for the battery-saving doze mode, which was introduced with Android Marshmallow, instead, it refers to Ambient Display.
 For the unintended, the Ambient Display was introduced to Pixel and Nexus lineups a few years back, which allows users to view new notifications without unlocking the device.
 One need to tilt or lift the phone to see the notifications.